genuineinsaan/Godot-2d-Game---Coin-Dash/README.md

 * Use Godot’s node and scene system to design robust, reusable game objects
 * Write code in GDScript to capture input and build complex behaviors

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788831500) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
 All of the code is organized into folders.
-For example, Chapter02.

 The code will look like the following:
 ```